AN INDEPENDENT COMMUNITY SPACE

 What types of groups, workshops and programming could you help bring to our space?

-We will provide our own programming, but also aim to be a tent under which like-minded, independent groups can do their own thing, share supplies, and create partnerships amongst themselves.
+We will provide our own programming, but mostly aim to be a tent under which like-minded, independent community groups can do their own thing, share supplies, and create partnerships amongst themselves.

 Together with Southside residents, Flood’s Hall will: